paraggoyal28/paraggoyal28/README.md

 Becoming a T shaped developer.
 ### Problem Solving
 Solving one question each on following platforms on a daily basis
-- GeeksForGeeks
+- GeeksForGeeks  (Optional)
-- Cses Problem Set
+- Cses Problem Set (Optional)
 ### Project
 - Expanding existing knowledge of Java, Javascript.
+(Mandatory)
-- Starting with Go, Flutter
+- Starting with Go, Flutter (Optional)
 ### Open Source
 - Making at least 1 relevant contributions to the open github repositories.
+(Optional)
 ### System Design
-- Enhance system design understanding including basics, then architectures for simple applications like Pastebin, TinyURL.
-Then with complex system architectures
+- Enhance system design understanding including basics, then architectures for simple applications like Pastebin, TinyURL (Mandatory).
+Then with complex system architectures (Optional)
 ### Technical Writing
-- Reading a technical book 1/2 hour a day
+- Reading a technical book 1/2 hour a day (Mandatory)
 ### Non-Technical
-- Reading some non-technical/fictional book 1/2 hour a day
+- Reading some non-technical/fictional book 1/2 hour a day (Optional)
 ### Fitness
-- Walk daily for 20-30 minutes
+- Walk daily for 20-30 minutes (Mandatory)

 <!--